Bacemtouil-ZB/-Portfolio-Landing-Page/README.md

   Engaging welcome section with branding and a brief about the services.

 - **Font Awesome Integration**
-  Clean and intuitive icons used for UI elements (e.g., gear icon for settings).
+  Clean and intuitive icons used for UI elements .